Daniel Didech

-Daniel Didech is a Democratic member of the Illinois House of Representatives for the 59th district.
+Daniel Didech (born 1986/1987) is a Democratic member of the Illinois House of Representatives for the 59th district.
 The district, located in the Chicago metropolitan area, includes all or part of Vernon Hills, Prairie View, Buffalo Grove, Indian Creek, Lincolnshire, Mundelein, Riverwoods, and Wheeling.

 Didech won election as the Vernon Township Supervisor in 2017.
 The following year, he was elected to the Illinois House to succeed retiring Democratic Representative Carol Sente, defeating Republican opponent Karen Feldman.

 As of July 3, 2022, Representative Didech is a member of the following Illinois House Committees: